Literatures of South Asia

-- Learning the complexities of a region through its literature;
+- understand the complexities of a region through its literature;

-- An understanding of South Asia's social, historical, local and global contexts;
+- understand South Asia's social, historical, local and global contexts;

-- Learning to read primary and secondary texts critically in order to analyse the distinctive literary strategies and devices deployed in these texts;
+- read primary and secondary texts critically in order to analyse the distinctive literary strategies and devices deployed in these texts;

-- Performing individual presentations and leading the seminar discussion
+- Perform individual presentations and leading the seminar discussion

 - Demonstrate an ability to produce critical accounts of the literature, paying appropriate attention to both formal and contextual issues